 6. My beautiful niece/god-daughter gave birth unexpectedly early and we have welcomed tiny baby Liam!
 A new baby and a wedding–so much joy to be here for, still alive!

 7. We rounded the month out with Little Coconut’s second annual Friendsgiving.
 Tim was tasked with cooking the turkeys and it was a blast to hang out with 25 young peeps, so full of laughter and optimism, untainted yet by life’s cruelties.
 There were games, shouting, drinking and merriment.
 Little Coconut wore her “let’s get basted” tee-shirt and turkey hat and entertained the crowd.
 She is hilarious in her element.
-She continues to work as an ABA therapist, waitress and model.

 So it’s been a mixed bag of parting ways with friends and co-workers whom I love, big experiences in the MBC world, and the joy and enthusiasm of youth coming together.
 Of course I have also spent time with friends and gotten up to the usual shenanigans.
 Life is full.